Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 tea estates malawithyoloconforzimulanjenature travel

-This guide walks you through the three estates worth knowing about: Conforzi in Thyolo, the historic plantations around Mount Mulanje, and the wider story of how tea came to take over these highlands in the first place.
-We'll cover what to do, where to stay, and when to come.
+This guide walks you through the tea country worth knowing about: Thyolo, the historic plantations around Mount Mulanje, and the wider story of how tea came to shape these highlands.
+We'll cover where to stay, what to see, and when to come.

-Rolling green tea estate landscape in Thyolo, southern Malawi
+Rolling green tea country landscape in Thyolo, southern Malawi

 The Shire Highlands — a neatly kept garden the size of a small country.